-The legislative history of the Commodity Exchange Act ("CEA") indicates that CPO and CTA registration requirements were intended to protect potential customers or investors from unscrupulous practices.
-Similarly, the requirements in Part 4 of the Commission's regulations have been designed to "expose and thus help to circumscribe the undesirable business practices" with respect to CPOs and to "specifically eliminate certain undesirable practices which have enticed unsuspecting [clients] into the markets" with respect to CTAs.
-These types of customer protection concerns are simply not at issue with family offices.
+The legislative history of the Commodity Exchange Act ("CEA") indicates that CPO and CTA registration requirements were intended to protect potential customers or investors from unscrupulous practices.14 Similarly, the requirements in Part 4 of the Commission's regulations have been designed to "expose and thus help to circumscribe the undesirable business practices" with respect to CPOs and to "specifically eliminate certain undesirable practices which have enticed unsuspecting [clients] into the markets" with respect to CTAs.15 These types of customer protection concerns are simply not at issue with family offices.

-A family office is wholly owned by family clients and is exclusively controlled (directly or indirectly) by one or more family members and/or family entities.
-The absence of consumer protection-related concerns is a fundamental reason that Commission staff's interpretative, exemptive and no-action letters have concluded that the operation of family entities is not the type of activity that either Congress or the Commission intended to regulate when they adopted the definitions of "CPO" and "pool," respectively.17 This same rationale underlies Congress' judgment that there is no federal interest in applying the Advisers Act to family offices.18
+A family office is owned, formed and controlled by the family it serves and is operated to protect the family's affairs, financial and otherwise.
+The absence of consumer protection-related concerns is a fundamental reason that the Commission staff's interpretative, exemptive and no-action letters have concluded that the operation of family office vehicles is not the type of activity either Congress or the Commission intended to regulate when they adopted the definitions of "CPO" and "pool," respectively.
+16 This same rationale appears to underlie Congress' judgment that there is no federal interest in applying the Advisers Act to family offices.
+17